IanEdington/learn/operating-systems/courswork.md

     - Interleaved multithreading: Interleaved issue of multiple instructions from different threads, also referred to as temporal multithreading.
 It can be further divided into fine-grained multithreading or coarse-grained multithreading depending on the frequency of interleaved issues.
 Fine-grained multithreading—such as in a barrel processor—issues instructions for different threads after every cycle, while coarse-grained multithreading only switches to issue instructions from another thread when the current executing thread causes some long latency events (like page fault etc.).
 Coarse-grain multithreading is more common for less context switch between threads.
 For example, Intel's Montecito processor uses coarse-grained multithreading, while Sun's UltraSPARC T1 uses fine-grained multithreading.
 For those processors that have only one pipeline per core, interleaved multithreading is the only possible way, because it can issue at most one instruction per cycle.

 1. Explain process starvation and how aging can be used to prevent it.
-(6 marks)
+(6 marks) Process starvation is when a process doesn't receive the resources it requires to make progress.
+If it continues to starve it might never execute.
+This can occur with any type of priority scheduling algorithms.
+Aging is a process where processes that have spent a certain amount of time waiting get bumped up a priority level.
+Any type of aging eliminates starvation since processes will eventually become a high priority task.
 1. How does the dispatcher determine the order of thread execution in Windows?
 (6 marks)
 1. Define critical section, and explain two general approaches for handling critical sections in operating systems.
-(8 marks)
+(8 marks) A critical section is a area of code where an executing process/thread modifies a shared data structure.
+Critical sections only exist in systems that run concurrently since only in concurrent systems can two processes be modifying a data structure at the same time.
+There are two main ways of dealing with critical section, either move the processor into a single threaded mode and disable interrupts so the section is guaranteed not to be messed with, or set a lock in order to force only one thread to use the area at a time.
 1. Describe the dining-philosophers problem, and explain how it relates to operating systems.
 (6 marks)
 1. Define the two-phase locking protocol.
 (6 marks)
 1. Describe how an adaptive mutex functions.
 (6 marks)
 1. Describe a scenario in which the use of a reader-writer lock is more appropriate than using another synchronization tool, such as a semaphore.
 (6 marks)
+    - a database is read very often and written not so often.
+This is a perfect candidate.
 1. What is the difference between deadlock prevention and deadlock avoidance?
 (6 marks)
 1. Describe a wait-for graph, and explain how it detects deadlock.
 (6 marks)
 1. Describe how a safe state ensures that deadlock will be avoided.
 (6 marks)